DependableSystemsLab/LLFI/README.md

 Auto-Installer
 --------------
 This is the recommended method for building the LLFI.
 If you wish to build the LLFI via the auto-installer, you *do not need* to clone the LLFI git repository.
 Simply download the installer script by itself, and it will fetch the latest version of the git repository for you.
 The LLFI auto-installer takes the form of a single python script (installer/installLLFI.py).
-To run the script, simply copy it into the directory where you would like to build the LLFI and, from the command line, run "python installLLFI.py".
-You may run the installer with python2 or python3, but python3 is required to succesfully install and run the LLFI.
+To run the script, simply copy it into the directory where you would like to build the LLFI and, from the command line, run "python3 InstallLLFI.py".

 Dependencies:
   1. 32/64 Bit Linux or OS X
   2. Cmake (mininum v2.8)
-  3. Python 3 or above
+  3. Python 3 and above
-  4. Java Development kit 1.7 or higher (for GUI)
-  5. Apache Ant (for GUI)
-  6. tcsh (for GUI)
+  4. tcsh (for GUI)
-  7. GraphViz package (for visualizing error propagation)
+  5. GraphViz package (for visualizing error propagation)
-  8. Internet Connection
+  6. Internet Connection

+GUI Dependencies:
+  1. JDK7/JDK8 with JavaFX
+  2. tcsh shell

 Usage:
-run "python InstallLLFI.py -h" to see all running options/guidelines
+run "python3 InstallLLFI.py -h" to see all running options/guidelines
   1. Copy the InstallLLFI.py script to where you want to build the LLFI
   2. Make sure you are _not_ logged in as root
-  2. Run "python InstallLLFI.py"
+  2. Run "python3 InstallLLFI.py"
   3. Wait for compilation to finish
   4. Run the GUI by executing "./llfi-gui" under the bin/ folder